Enhanced sampling methods for molecular dynamics simulations: Useful notions and notations

+\hypertarget{ref:ExpEns} {\paragraph{Expanded ensemble}} While a usual statistical-mechanical ensemble describes one set of macroscopic conditions, an expanded (or extended) ensemble allows for additional degrees of freedom (physical or non-physical) to vary.
+An expanded ensemble may be sampled mainly in two ways.
+The first option is to run a collection of simulations (replicas, $i$) among which an \hyperlink{ref:AuxVar} {auxiliary parameter} $\lambda_i$ takes a discrete set of values.
+In replica $i$, the dynamics of coordinates $\vx_i(t)$ are then propagated under a potential energy $U_{\lambda_i}(\vx_i)$ or at inverse temperature $\beta_i$.
+The second option is to propagate $\lambda_i$ as an additional dynamic variable (see \hyperlink{ref:ExtL} {Extended Lagrangian}).

+\hypertarget{ref:ExtL}{\paragraph{Extended Lagrangian dynamics, $\lambda$ dynamics}} A special case of \hyperlink{ref:ExpEns} {expanded ensemble} simulation, whose equations of motion include \hyperlink{ref:AuxVar} {``fictitious'' (auxiliary) dynamical degrees of freedom} $\lambda$ that are not the spatial coordinates of physical objects or the associated momenta.
+To sample the canonical \hyperlink{ref:Distribution} {distribution} of $(\vx, \lambda)$, they can be propagated following e.g. \hyperlink{ref:Langevin} {Langevin dynamics}:

+where $m_\lambda$ is a fictitious mass associated to $\lambda$.
+While the two phrases are essentially synonymous, the term $\lambda$-dynamics is mostly used when a continuous dynamic variable $\lambda$ connects physically meaningful, and sometimes discrete, states, such as in \hyperlink{ref:Alchemical} {alchemical} transformations.
+On the other hand, the term extended Lagrangian (or extended Hamiltonian) is more often used when the fictitious coordinate $\lambda$ follows a \hyperlink{ref:CV} {collective variable} $\xi(\vx)$, typically coupled through a harmonic potential: $U^\text{ext}(\vx, \lambda) = U(\vx) + \frac{k^\mathrm{ext}}{2}|\xi(\vx)-\lambda|^2$.
+These methods are also referred to as ``extended-system dynamics''.
+Note that much of this additional baggage can be avoided by making moves in $\lambda$ space using \hyperlink{ref:MetropolisMonteCarlo}{Monte Carlo} approaches.

-\hypertarget{ref:MetropolisMonteCarlo} {\paragraph{Metropolis Monte Carlo}} A Metropolis Monte Carlo step makes some change in the system in a way that preserves the underlying probability distribution (usually the Boltzmann distribution).
-The simplest rule is to propose some new coordinate $\vx^\prime$, and change from $\vx$ to $\vx^\prime$ with probability:
+\hypertarget{ref:MetropolisMonteCarlo} {\paragraph{Metropolis Monte Carlo}} A Metropolis Monte Carlo step makes some change in the system in a way that preserves the underlying probability \hyperlink{ref:Distribution} {distribution} (usually the Boltzmann distribution).
+Taking the canonical \hyperlink{ref:Ensemble} {ensemble} for specificity, the simplest rule is to propose some new coordinate $\vx^\prime$, and change from $\vx$ to $\vx^\prime$ with probability: